gpzhu/enmRoute/README.md

 In this example, I select 30 patches after removing tiny (\< 3 km2) and low ranked (rear 23 patches) to test the relationship between survey expense and number of sampled patches.
-With this relationship, field biologist could decide which/how many patches are going to be used for deploying samples, given available time and resources.
+With this relationship, the field biologist could decide which/how many patches are going to be used for deploying samples, given available time and resources.

 User inputs:

-Occurrence data (occ): an occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generating the candidate survey patahces.
+Occurrence data (occ): occurrence data with two columns of longitude and latitude for converting suitability into binary predictions, and for generating the candidate survey patahces.

 Suitability prediction (pred1): a raster surface representing suitability prediction, that could be attained using ecological niche model.

 Binary prediction (pred2): a raster surface representing binary prediction (presence/absence), that could be attained by thresholding suitability prediction.

-Patch size limit (p): minimum patch size that should be considered in the surveying.
+Patch size limit (p): minimum patch size that should be considered in the survey.

 Capacity index limit (r): capacity index used to discard low suitability patches.